Kitware/VolView/docs/configuration_file.md

 By loading a JSON file, you can set VolView's configuration:

-- Starting view layout (grid size, view types, or hierarchical layouts)
+- View layouts (grid size, view types, or hierarchical layouts)
 - Disabled view types
 - Labels for tools
 - Visibility of Sample Data section
 - Keyboard shortcuts

-## Starting view layout
+## View Layouts

 Define one or more named layouts using the `layouts` key.
-VolView will display a layout selector in the UI allowing users to switch between layouts.
-Each layout can use one of three formats:
+VolView will use the first layout as the default.
+Each named layout will be in the layout selector menu.
+Layout are specified in three formats:

 ### 1. Grid with View Types (2D String Array)